dolphindb/DolphinDBPlugin/feather/README.md

 | SYMBOL            | string          |

-不支持转换以下 DolphinDB 类型：MINUTE, MONTH, DATETIME, UUID, FUNCTIONDEF, HANDLE, CODE, DATASOURCE, RESOURCE, ANY, COMPRESS, ANY DICTIONARY, DATEHOUR, IPADDR, INT128, BLOB, COMPLEX, POINT, DURATION
+The following DolphinDB data types are not supported for conversion: MINUTE, MONTH, DATETIME, UUID, FUNCTIONDEF, HANDLE, CODE, DATASOURCE, RESOURCE, ANY, COMPRESS, ANY DICTIONARY, DATEHOUR, IPADDR, INT128, BLOB, COMPLEX, POINT, DURATION

-### 3.3 Python 读取 Feather 文件

-本节介绍通过 Python 读取 Feather 文件时，可能遇到的问题，给出了相应的解决方案：

-1. Feather 文件中如果包含 time64(ns) 类型的数据，通过 `pyarrow.feather.read_feather()` 方法读取可能会报错 `Value XXXXXXXXXXXXX has non-zero nanoseconds`。这是因为 pyarrow.lib.Table 在转换为 DataFrame 时，time64(ns) 类型会被转换为 datetime.time 类型，而后者不支持纳秒精度的时间数据。建议使用 `pyarrow.feather.read_table()` 方法进行读取。

-2. 通过 `pyarrow.feather.read_feather()` 读取的 Feather 文件若存在包含空值整型列，则会把该整型列转成浮点类型。建议先将 Feather 读到 pyarrow table 里，通过指定 types_mapper 转换类型。
+**Note:**

+You may encounter some problems when reading Feather files using Python.

+**Scenario 1:**
+The error `Value XXXXXXXXXXXXX has non-zero nanoseconds` is raised when reading the Feather file contains data of type time64(ns) using pyarrow.feather.read_feather().
+When a table is converted to a DataFrame, the time64(ns) type is converted to the datetime.time type, which does not support temporal data in nanosecond.

+**Solution:**
+It is recommended to read with function pyarrow.feather.read_table().

+**Scenario 2:**
+Use `pyarrow.feather.read_feather()` to read Feather files that contain null integer columns will convert the integer columns to floating point types.

+**Solution:**
+It is recommended to read Feather files into the pyarrow table and convert the data type by specifying `types_mapper`.

     ```python
     pa_table = feather.read_table("path/to/feather_file")
     df = pa_table.to_pandas(types_mapper={pa.int64(): pd.Int64Dtype()}.get)